ycherkes/VarDump/README.md

 {
     Descriptors =
     {
-        new ObjectMembersReplacer { Replacement = MaskCardNumber }
+        new ObjectContentReplacer { Replacement = MaskCardNumber }
     }
 };